• Share this on:

 India: birthplace of cardamom and traditional supplier

 Cardamom is native to the hills of India.
-The country is the second-largest cardamom producer in the world, at around 25,000 tonnes in 2021/22, up from 22,520 tonnes in the previous year.
+The country is the second-largest cardamom producer in the world, after Guatemala, producing 20-30 thousand tonnes per year (almost 25 thousand tonnes in 2024), depending on weather conditions.
 India has a very large domestic consumption that dictates its export volumes and prices.
-Only around 35% of India’s cardamom production is exported.
-Indian cardamom accounted for 8.3% of total European imports in 2021.
-But Europe is not its main export market: half of India’s exports in 2021 was destined to the United Arab Emirates and Saudi Arabia, as per ITC Trademap data.
+Indian cardamom accounted for 8.9% of total European imports in 2023, with a CAGR of 1.9% in 2019-2023.
+Most of India’s exports go to the United Kingdom.

 Which companies are you competing with?